awsdocs/aws-php-developers-guide/doc_source/ses-rules.rst

    :lines: 26-
    :language: php

-Describe an Receipt Rule Set
+Describe a Receipt Rule Set
 ============================

 Once per second, return the details of the specified receipt rule set.